lukekeyte/puffin-docs/docs/physical_model/index.md

 ## 1D Model Formulation

-The one-dimensional model extends from $r = 0$ to $r = R_{\rm out}$ and consists of three distinct regions that are smoothly connected through a "maximum density" prescription.
+The one-dimensional model extends from $r = 0$ to $r = R_{\rm out}$ and consists of three distinct regions: the disk interior, a photoevaporative wind, and a transition region that smoothly connects them.

 ### Disk Interior